-The clearing permit was advertised on 4 June 2012 by the Department of Mines and Petroleum inviting submissions from the public.
+The amendment application CPS 4768/3 was advertised on 24 September 2012 by the Department of Mines and Petroleum inviting submissions from the public.
 There were no submissions received.

-Clearing permit CPS 4768/1 was granted on 5 January 2012, and is valid from 28 January 2012 to 28 January 2022.
-The clearing permit authorised the clearing of 290 hectares of native vegetation.
-An application for an amendment to clearing permit CPS 4768/1 was submitted by BHP Billiton Iron Ore Pty Ltd on 28 May 2012.
-The proponent has requested to amend the purpose of the permit to include the construction and maintenance of powerlines.
+Clearing permit CPS 4768/1 was granted on 5 January 2012 and authorised the clearing of 290 hectares of native vegetation.
+An application for an amendment to clearing permit CPS 4768/1 was submitted by BHP Billiton on 28 May 2012 to amend the purpose of the permit to include the construction and maintenance of powerlines.
+Clearing permit CPS 4768/2 was granted 5 July 2012.
+BHP Billiton applied for an amendment to clearing permit CPS 4768/2 on 7 September 2012.
+BHP Billiton has requested an increase in the clearing permit boundary to include two additional areas for the installation of water supply bores and pipelines for the Newman Water Treatment Plant.
+The amount of clearing authorised remains the same.
 There were no significant additional environmental impacts identified as a result of this amendment.